-Members of the Homeland Study Group Foundation (HSGF), the non-violent organisation advocating for the right of self-determination of the people of Western Togoland, have been systematically persecuted by Ghananian authorities in the last months.
-The leader of the movement Charles Kormi Kudzordzi announced that the Ghanain authorities had driven the HSGF into exile and that those arrested have been put in prisons without trials and many men and women have disappeared.
+Members of the Homeland Study Group Foundation (HSGF), the non-violent organisation advocating for the right of self-determination of the people of Western Togoland, have been systematically persecuted by Ghanaian authorities in the last months.
+The leader of the movement Charles Kormi Kudzordzi announced that the Ghanaian authorities had driven the HSGF into exile and that those arrested have been put in prisons without trials and many men and women have disappeared.
 Neverthless, despite being subject to extreme violence, the HSGF continues to stress its commitment to peaceful activism.

 In May 2019, a number of members of the HSGF were arrested by the police and charged with conspiracy to commit “treason felony, abetment of unlawful training, unlawful assembly and offensive conduct conducive to the breach of peace.”
 However, the situaiton has worsened progressively since the declaration of independence, after which the Ghanaian authorities have cracked down on the HSGF and their activities.

 By 5 December 2019, the police had arrested 31 people from the HSGF – 21 for gathering at a local radio station in the regional capital Ho, and 10 more for planning to embark on a demonstration against the arrest of their leaders.

 On 8 January 2020, Volta Regional minister, Dr. Archibald Letsa served notice to media houses propagating the agenda of the Western Togoland secessionist movements in the region that they would not be spared by the state security apparatus, all in the name of national security.